BIOLOGY 1 (2018-2019)

 1) Properly head each paper as shown in our class.
 A student who fails to properly label papers may not receive credit for their work.
 (First and Last name, Proper Assignment name, Date)

 2) Bell-ringers will be given at the start of each period.
 Students who are late or absent will miss the day’s work.
-Make up quizzes for excused absences are available before or after school.
+Make up quizzes/tests for excused absences should be done immediately after returning to school.

 3) Work begins when you enter class and does not end until you leave the classroom.
 Do not clean up early or hang around the door waiting for class to end.
 Come in quickly and check the board for instructions on the bell ringer.

 4) Late work will receive a 25% grade reduction.
 After two more days this increases to 50%.
 Once work is passed back out it will not be accepted.

 5) Absent Work: Missed lab, activity or quizzes can only be made up within the same number of days you missed.
 It is the student’s responsibility to turn their make-up work in on time.
 Please do not interrupt teaching.
 Students often find it is easier to email me the day they are absent so they can get their make-up work.
 Check the website for absent work.
 Alternate assignments will be given if excessive absences that are due to a chronic medical condition or family emergency (bring in a doctor's or counselor's note).